nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 4. Open a terminal, and navigate to the folder you put the JAR file in.

 5. Launch the app by using the command `java -jar InterviewHub.jar` in your terminal.

-The Graphical User Interface(GUI) should appear in a few seconds.
-A GUI similar to the below should appear in a few seconds.
+6. The Graphical User Interface(GUI) should appear in a few seconds.
 Note that the app contains some sample data.

-6. To get a better understanding of what you see.
+7. To get a better understanding of what you see.
 Please refer to the [GUI Summary](#gui-summary) for more details.

 --------------------------------------------------------------------------------------------------------------------